ferraroroberto/reporting/README.md

 ## Results

+### Raw Data Files

-The script will save the results to the `results` directory in JSON files with the following naming convention:
+The Social API Client saves the raw results to the `results` directory in JSON files with the following naming convention:

 `{platform}_{data_type}_{date}.json`

 For example:
 - `linkedin_profile_2025-06-24.json`
 - `twitter_posts_2025-06-24.json`

-### Result File Structure

 Each result file contains:
 - `date`: Current date (YYYY-MM-DD)